Contact Us for a Free Consultation (213) 542-0979

 Also, another thing to be cognizant of when you're considering terminating a probation early is whether you can first request that the judge reduce your matter to a misdemeanor.
 Because if the case can be reduced to a misdemeanor and then the probation terminated, now you're in a good position.

-Also, if you get your felony case reduced down to a misdemeanor, now you're just on summary probation.
+Also, if you get your felony case reduced to a misdemeanor, now you're just on summary probation.
 You don't have to report to the Probation Department.
 You don't have to pay any money.

 You can travel at will without having to alert the Probation Department or get permission from the judge.
 So, that's another thing to consider if you want to get rid of some of the things that are bothering you about being on felony probation.
-For example, you can try to reduce the case to a misdemeanor and then you'll only be on summary probation which is a lot easier to deal with.
+For example, you can try to reduce the case to a misdemeanor, and then you'll only be on summary probation, which is a lot easier to deal with.

 File Motion to Terminate Probation Early